International Applicants FAQs

 - Q — Do international students graduate and attend college in the U.S.?

-A — International students wanting to earn a MN state high school diploma from Mounds Park Academy will need to attend MPA for a minimum of three school years.
+A — International students wanting to earn a diploma from Mounds Park Academy are required to attend MPA for a minimum of two years, while three years of attendance is preferred.
 This amount of time is required for international students to complete the required coursework for graduation and to attain English fluency in preparation for college.
 Graduating from MPA and earning an MPA diploma can be extremely helpful in applying for and being accepted to an American college or university.
 MPA’s rigorous academic program is well-respected within higher education and the education international students receive prepares them for success in college.
 All international students will receive college counseling for the duration of their enrollment.

 - Q — What time of year do international students start?

-- It is recommended that new international students arrive in Minnesota by August 15, approximately 10 days prior to the start of the school year.
+- New international students should arrive in Minnesota 10 days prior to the start of the school year.
 During this time, international students will be acclimating to their host homes, adjusting to the time change, attending orientation, taking placement tests for math and English, creating class schedules, and preparing for classes.

-- It is recommended that returning international students arrive in Minnesota by August 20, approximately five days prior to the start of the school year.
+- Returning international students should arrive in Minnesota five days prior to the start of the school year.
 Returning international students still need a few days to adjust to the time zone, move back into their host homes, and prepare for school.

 - International students are expected to follow the MPA Calendar and absence policy.